 From this point, to actually solve equation \eqref{E:GFE} completely for a specific value of $p$, it is necessary to determine all the rational points that could correspond to $dE_{(a,b,c)}$ on the relevant twists $X_W^{\pm}(p)$.
 This is a very hard task, requiring complicated global methods, and so far has only been accomplished for $p=7$ in \cite{PSS} (where the twists have genus 3) and, assuming GRH, in \cite{FNS23n} for $p=11$ (where the genus of the twists is 26).
 Therefore, it is natural to hope that new easily applicable local techniques could be used to shrink further the list of twists that needs to be treated with global methods.
 It is worth noting that, as explained in \cite{FNS23n}, the existence of the solutions $(\pm 1,0,1)$, $\pm (0,1,1)$ and $(\pm 3,2,1)$ to \eqref{E:GFE} implies that, for all $p$, the twists $X_{27a1}^+(p)$, $X_{288a1}^+(p)$, $X_{864b1}^+(p)$ have a rational point and so $\ell$-adic points for every prime $\ell$; further the same is true for $X_{288a1}^-(p)$ when $(2/p) = -1$.

 We already mentioned that local methods at $\ell = 2,3$ cannot reduce the list of twists further.
-Since for all primes $\ell \ne 2,3$ the elliptic curves $W$ in the table above have good reduction at $\ell$ the only criterion we can still apply is Theorem~\ref{T:simpleAbelian}.
-From its statement a necessary condition is that $\rhobar_{W,p}(\Frob_\ell)$ has order divisible by $p$, so we cannot use it for the CM elliptic curves $27a1$ and $288a1$; also, when applicable, Theorem~\ref{T:simpleAbelian} concludes that the $p$-torsion modules of the subject elliptic curves are symplectically isomorphic, hence we may use it only to discard the `negative' twists.
-In conclusion, we can try to apply Theorem~\ref{T:simpleAbelian} to discard $X_{W}^-(p)$ for $W=54a1$, $96a1$, $864a1$, $864b1$ or $864c1$; more precisely, we will prove the following theorem.
+Since for all primes $\ell \ne 2,3$ the elliptic curves $W$ in the table above have good reduction at~$\ell$ the only criteria we can still apply are Theorems~\ref{T:simpleAbelian}~and~\ref{T:mainAbelian}.
+To apply them, we need that $\rhobar_{W,p}(\Frob_\ell)$ has order divisible by $p$, so we cannot use it for the CM elliptic curves $27a1$ and $288a1$; also, when applicable, Theorem~\ref{T:simpleAbelian} concludes that the $p$-torsion modules of the subject elliptic curves are symplectically isomorphic, hence we may use it only to discard the `negative' twists.
+Therefore, we can try to apply Theorem~\ref{T:simpleAbelian} to discard $X_{W}^-(p)$ for $W=54a1$, $96a1$, $864a1$, $864b1$ or $864c1$; more precisely, we will use it to prove the following theorem.

 \begin{theorem} Let $p = 19, 43$ or $67$.
 Let $(a,b,c) \in \Z^3$ be a solution to the equation